Belle Mahone Stakes

 The Belle Mahone Stakes is a Canadian Thoroughbred horse race run annually at Woodbine Racetrack in Toronto, Ontario.
 Run in August, the ungraded event is open to fillies and mares, age three and older.
 Raced over a distance of 1 1/16 miles on Polytrack synthetic dirt, it currently offers a purse of $75,750.

 The Belle Mahone Stakes was first run in 1956 but was ended after the 1997 edition.
 Revived in 2002, there was no race held in 2005.

+Upgraded to Grade III in 2023.